practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

     ] ;
 ```

-Here the case of failure when writing the first big string to file, success when writing the second.
+Here's the failure case when trying to write the first big string to a file, success case when writing the second big string.
 I just leave Factor's error messaging in its verbose form untouched:

 ```
 $ factor random_streams_for_perf_stats.factor